jsHybugger/phonegap-app-developer/README.md

 can connect to your PhoneGap desktop app to instantly view and test your project on the device.

+To debug/inspect your application just open the following url in your chrome browser: chrome://inspect

 For more information, see [app.phonegap.com][3].

 ## Download